csun/doclearn_data/README.md

 * neither does mechanicalsoup (very small)
 * quads is also very small
 * Redis got some examples, but kinda hard because most of the things just call out to redis
+* django whatever had a bunch of files but couldnt find examples